maheshvnit/crud_spa/README.md

 Just run above command # ionic serve

-Used sglite for database on Android and localStorage on browser.
+Used sqlite database on Android/Ios and localStorage on browser.

 Remote web services can be used for full placed application.